³ÉÈËVRÊÓÆµ

 Upon submission of your product concept or problem, a three-month collaborative food product development project is established with bachelor's or master's students.
 Throughout the course of the project, the students involved conduct a market analysis, design and optimize product prototypes, and evaluate the final product’s properties before concluding with a final presentation of their results.
 Students are supported by Dr. Salwa Karboune and Dr. Amanda Waglay, who expertly guide them through each step.

-For this type of project, the company provides a general product concept that student teams may interpret.
+For this type of project, the company provides a general product concept that student teams may interpret in the context of ³ÉÈËVRÊÓÆµ's FDSC 405 - Food Product Development course.
 The concept can specify certain product characteristics such as ingredients but must allow a broad ideation process to correspond to the course’s learning objectives.
+Student teams then refine the initial concept, prepare and analyze prototypes in several trial phases, and propose a final prototype.
+The teams then present their formulation, process and findings, such as sensory results, to the company.

 Food Product Development Internships

-For this type of project, student interns work on a more specific concept brought forward by an industry partner where they can explore the feasibility of a new concept, optimize a formulation, provide possible solutions to an identified problem, screen ingredients, or achieve other goals.
+For this type of project, student interns and research assistants work on more specific objectives brought forward by an industry partner where they can explore the feasibility of a new concept, optimize a formulation, provide possible solutions to an identified problem, screen ingredients, or achieve other goals.

 Are you a Food Science student?
 Are you interested in developing hands-on skills while building professional relationships in the food sector?
-Contactfpd.consortiumrita [at] mcgill.ca (subject: Stage%20-%20FPDL) (ÌýAmanda Waglay) to learn more about internship opportunities in the Consortium RITA's FPDL!
+Contactfpd.consortiumrita [at] mcgill.ca (subject: Stage%20-%20FPDL) ( Dr. Amanda Waglay) to learn more about internship opportunities in the Consortium RITA's FPDL!

 Services that meet your needs